 Great Value

-At less than $6 per month for their annual plan, Lingopie offers tremendous bang for your buck.
-This is a very cost effective option, so the fact that the learning framework is less organized is less of a concern because you can use this program as a supplement to other Spanish language learning activities.
+At about $6 per month for their annual plan, Lingopie offers tremendous bang for your buck.
+This is a very cost-effective option, so the fact that the learning framework is less organized is less of a concern, because you can use this program as a supplement to other Spanish language learning activities.

 Quick Summary